octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/2_basicConcepts/3_fetchMergePull/index.md

 4. Click **Merge** to begin the merge.
 If your master is ahead or behind the upstream master and you do a merge, Git will attempt to resolve non-conflicting differences.
 If successful, there is no more to do.
 If unsuccessful, you'll need to take action.

-TODO: MM "you'll need to take action" this leaves the reader wondering what to do...need reference to "fixing merge conflicts" or something

 Merge strategies (default, resolve, recursive, octopus, ours, subtree) are not a trivial subject.
 The merge strategies that you specify for Pull also are used when you attempt to do a Push.If you'd like to learn more, there are links at the end of this section.